-IFF engages its customers through CDP supply chain, which is included on customers' scorecards evaluating IFF's sustainability strategy and performance.
+IFF engages its customers through multiple channels but our primary means of engagement is CDP supply chain, which is included on customers' scorecards evaluating IFF's sustainability strategy and performance.
 The impact of engagement via CDP supply chain could include customers reducing use-phase GHG emissions, increasing renewable energy procurement, or selecting our low carbon products because of the focus on these in our disclosure process.
 We conduct customer-specific monitoring to measure success, which we measure by monitoring our rating in performance scorecards of our customers and our presence on their core lists.
 Our CDP Climate Change score is often factored into these scorecards.
 Some customers specifically use CDP as a grade for an annual supplier performance evaluation and use this information to help generate their core lists, where not being included can significantly reduce the number of future projects and sales.
 A positive score on customer scorecards and our inclusion on their core lists are our key measures of success.
-In 2017, all performance ratings received were positive (100% satisfied customers among those providing performance ratings).
+In 2018, all CDP performance ratings received were positive (100% satisfied customers among those providing performance ratings).

 (C12.3) Do you engage in activities that could either directly or indirectly influence public policy on climate-related issues through any of the following?
+Trade associations

-Trade associations Other
+Other

 (C12.3b) Are you on the board of any trade associations or do you provide funding beyond membership?
-Yes